Pagan Christianity, Frank Viola & George Barna, Tyndale House Publishers Inc., 2008, 291 pages.

 In fact, Jesus often “preached,” and often lengthy sermons.
-The author’s lame claim that these sermons were not “weekly” nor to “the same audience” entirely misses the purpose and function of preaching as Christ Himself employed it.
+The authors’ claim that these sermons were not “weekly” nor to “the same audience” entirely misses the purpose and function of preaching as Christ Himself employed it.
 In fact, Christ’s preaching did not have any of the supposed earmarks of “Biblical preaching” the authors list.
 Christ did preach to a passive audience.
 He typically stood in front of a gathered group, and He spoke while they listened, gathered in front of Him.
+The crowds He preached to did not interact during His sermons.
 His “script” was indeed “set,” as with each sermon He had a particular topic and expounded with examples and scriptures intentionally designed to elucidate His perspective on that topic.
 Even his “eat my flesh” sermon was intentionally designed to thwart the machinations of the people who had just been miraculously fed and wanted to make Him an earthly king; He revealed their misunderstanding via “difficult” doctrine, and many ceased to walk with Him from that day.

 Even the fact that many ceased to walk with Him after that sermon indicates that Jesus did have a large group of “regulars” to which He preached, which gives the lie to Viola’s and Barna’s claim that Jesus didn’t preach to “the same audience.”
 In fact, He almost certainly did, even if not “weekly.”